9-FS/metric_metar_on_discord/readme.md

 METAR and TAF will be provided:

 - **primarily in a more readable or even completely decoded way in which all units are stated and converted to SI**.
 This custom standard strives to be a more modern and better compromise between being able to quickly brief the relevant information and enhancing its readability.
-Important: While the code has been proven reliable over 1 year of daily private use, **it is not certified to be used in real flight operations.**
+Important: While the code has been proven reliable over years of daily private use, **it is not certified to be used in real flight operations.** Please [open an issue on Github](https://github.com/9-FS/2022-01-26-Metric-METAR-for-Discord/issues) if you find any bugs or have any suggestions.
 - secondarily in their original format which is directly forwarded from [NOAA](https://www.noaa.gov/)[^1], mainly for cross-checking

 Once a station is requested, 2 things happen: